Mike Gordon President of Business Operations

 Kendall Hutchinson Ticket Sales and Services Coordinator

-Kendall Hutchinson is entering his first full season with the Wolves after being hired as ticket sales and services coordinator in January 2017.
+Kendall Hutchinson is entering his second full season with the Wolves after being hired as ticket sales and services coordinator in January 2017.

 The Oak Park native attended the University of Missouri and graduated with a degree in Hospitality Management – with an emphasis on sports venue management – in 2014.